Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User2 only Box 2: User1, User3, and User4.
 - [ ] Box 1: User1, User2, User3 and User4 Box 2: User2 ad User4 only.
 - [ ] Box 1: User1, User2, User3 and User4 Box 2: User1 and User2 only.

-### You have an Azure Subscription named Sub1.
-You have an Azure Storage account named Sa1 in a resource group named RG1.
-Users and applications access the blob service and the file service in Sa1 by using several shared access signatures (SASs) and stored access policies.
-You discover that unauthorized users accessed both the file service and the blob service.
-You need to revoke all access to Sa1.
-Solution: You create a new stored access policy.
-Does this meet the goal?

-- [x] Yes.
-- [ ] No.